 The tax implications of trusts vary depending on the type.
 Key considerations include:

-- Income tax — discretionary trusts pay income tax at the trust rate (currently 45%).
+- Income tax — discretionary trusts pay income tax at the trust rate (currently 45% for non-dividend income, 39.35% for dividends, with the first £1,000 taxed at the basic rate).
 Bare trusts are taxed as the beneficiary’s income.
-Interest in possession trusts pass income to the income beneficiary at their marginal rate.
+Interest in possession trusts pass income to the life tenant who is taxed at their marginal rate.

-It’s a common misconception that putting assets in a trust automatically excludes them from inheritance tax — this is not the case, but with careful planning, significant savings can be achieved.
+It’s a common misconception that putting assets in a trust automatically avoids inheritance tax — this is not the case.
+Trusts are tax-efficient planning tools, not tax avoidance schemes.
+With careful planning and specialist advice, significant savings can be achieved.
 You may want to consult with a specialist estate planner or visit MP Estate Planning for more detailed guidance.

 Reasons to Put Your House in a Trust